rossanoventurini/tantivy_notes/user_tutorial.md

 2. How is a drill-down query (filter to one facet) different from a facet count?
 3. Can a document belong to multiple facets?
 How?

+### Answers

+1. Only **direct children of the requested root** are counted.
+Quoting `src/collector/facet_collector.rs:50–58`: "Facet counts will only be computed for the facet that are direct children of such a root facet."
+So adding `/Electronics` to the collector produces a count for `/Electronics/Laptops` (one level deep — the doc's path traverses it) but **not** for `/Electronics/Laptops/Gaming`.
+To drill down, add the deeper root explicitly (`add_facet("/Electronics/Laptops")`), and you get a count for `/Electronics/Laptops/Gaming`.
+The hierarchy is consulted via the `Facet` byte representation (NUL-separated path segments — see `facet_depth` in the same file, line 40), not via JSON traversal.
+2. **Drill-down is matching, facet count is collection.** A facet count uses the `FacetCollector` over whatever query you ran (often `AllQuery`) to *count* documents per direct sub-facet of the root you registered — it answers "how many docs are under each sub-category of `/Fiction`?".
+A drill-down restricts the *result set* to documents whose facet is below a specific path, by adding a `TermQuery` on `Term::from_facet(field, facet)` (or using `Index::query_parser` shortcuts) into the Boolean query.
+They compose: drill down with a Boolean filter, then run a FacetCollector on the filtered set to get sub-counts within that branch.
+3. Yes — `add_facet_field` accepts `FacetOptions`, and a document can carry multiple facet values for the same field by calling `doc.add_facet(facet_field, Facet::from(...))` more than once.
+Each path is indexed independently and the document is counted once per distinct ancestor at the requested root depth (so a doc with both `/Fiction/SciFi` and `/Fiction/Fantasy` contributes `+1` to each direct child when the root is `/Fiction`).

 ### Exercise F — Faceted catalogue

 Build an index of 12 books with a `genre` facet field: